Javandel/3D-Slicer/README.md

 2- Open 3D Slicer

-2- give the path of the file to 3D Slicer
+2- Give the path of the file to 3D Slicer

 3- Download sample data  "MRHead"